-The European advertising and media industry has described calls by data privacy regulators for opt-in by users for placing cookies on their PCs as out of step with online businesses and their consumers.
+The European advertising and media industry have described calls by data privacy regulators for opt-in by users for placing cookies on their PCs as out of step with online businesses and their consumers.

 “This is an overly strict interpretation of the ePrivacy Directive,” said Angela Mills Wade, executive director of the EPC.

 “We welcome this more nuanced approach by the Commission, their confidence in self-regulation and a balance between regulation and business interests,” said Mills Wade.

 “The Article 29 group is suggesting that whatever ‘information’ is stored in cookies, it must be treated as if it were ‘personal’ data and as such should be subject to explicit, prior consent.
 The Directive currently does not require an opt-in for cookies.
 In practice, such a requirement would mean that users would have to confirm every single cookie placed on their PCs, leading to a permanent disruption of their internet experience.